top of page

 If you have questions about feeding your baby and are affected by Hurricane Helene, free help is available!
 Families can call or text the Appalachian Breastfeeding Network Hotline anytime for support.
 This free service is funded by the Ohio Department of Health to assist families during this tough time.
 North Carolina is thankful for their help in making sure breastfeeding families get the support they need.

-Infant Feeding Crisis Response: Western NC Hurricane Helene
+Infant Feeding Crisis Response: Hurricane Helene in WNC

 In the wake of Hurricane Helene, families in Western North Carolina are facing an unprecedented crisis.
 The storm has severely impacted infrastructure, leaving many families with limited access to basic necessities, including infant feeding supplies.
 As lactation professionals and advocates, it is our duty to respond swiftly and collaboratively to support these families in need.